 WOOD DAMAGE: Another indication of termites is damaged wood.
 The wood may sound hollow and may have holes or patterns that are not natural.
 There may also be evidence of a sawdust-like material around the infested area.
 Because termites live in wood frames and foundations, these signs may not be visible.
 Sagging walls, floors or ceilings, or discolored spots on wood, walls or drywall that look like water damage may all be signs of termite infestation.

 We use green pest control treatment and prevention systems that are safer for your family and pets.
 The Sentricon® System with Always Active™.
 Sentricon® with Always Active™ is nontoxic and has many advantages over traditional liquid pesticides that may harm wildlife.
 Our Certified Sentricon Specialists™ (CSS) are here to help.
-Contact us to schedule a free quote for termite prevention and treatment service.
+Contact us to schedule a quote for termite prevention and treatment service.

 |Eliminates the Termite Queen||Routinely||Occasionally|